Foreign Exchange Guide to Hong Kong

 “One has to be very careful if one really wants to buy a property in Hong Kong…I would not be surprised if there will be a certain adjustment in the market,” said Secretary Chan.

 In June, Secretary Chan had described Hong Kong’s housing market as a potentially “dangerous situation.”

-Hong Kong currency and money saving tips
+Currency and money saving tips for Hong Kong

 From the airport the Airport Express is probably the quickest and most direct way to the city, making three total stops at Tsing Yi, Kowloon and Hong Kong Stations.
 Visitors using the Airport Express will most likely be interested in the Kowloon and Hong Kong Stations, which are located in the main parts of the city.
 Sometimes the taxi queue at Hong Kong station can be quite long, so if your hotel is near to the station in Lan Kwai Fong or Sheung Wan and you're are travelling light it might be a good idea to walk through the air-conditioned IFC.